Overview

 How you'll learn

 When not attending timetabled lectures or workshops, you will be expected to continue learning independently through self-study.
 This will typically involve skills development through online study, reading journal articles and books, working on individual and group projects and preparing coursework assignments and presentations.
-Your independent learning is supported by a range of excellent facilities including online resources, specialist facilities, such as game labs, the library, the full Microsoft Office software, including MS Teams, and Moodle: our Virtual Learning Environment.
+Your independent learning is supported by a range of excellent facilities including online resources, and specialist facilities, such as our darkroom and photographic studios, the library, the full Microsoft Office software, including MS Teams, and Moodle: our Virtual Learning Environment.

 Guided independent study